bbanjade/Shiny-App-for-Descriptive-Analytics/README.md

 # Shiny-App-for-Descriptive-Analytics
 Collection of Shiny Apps

-This folder got two analysis one for the traffic collision data from Los Angeles,CA and another for the Billboard hot 100 songs:
+This folder got two analysis one for the traffic collision data from Los Angeles,CA and another for the Billboard hot 100 songs from 1965 to 2015:
 1) Traffic Collision:
 	- The data got area name, time of collision, and lattitude-longitude of the collision site.
 	- Libraries used are shiny, leaflet, tidyverse, ggplot2, and SnowballC.